Access to vaccines and medicines

-The issue of vaccine equity and access to medicines is a fundamental component of the full realization of the right to health.
-Vaccines and medicines must not only be produced and made available; they must also be accessible to all persons.
+Equitable and universal access to medicines, vaccines, and other health products is a fundamental component and determinant of the right to health.
+They must not only be produced and made available; they must also be accessible without discrimination to everyone - everywhere.

 Reports and consultations